Apple River (Wisconsin): Geography

 It issues from Staples Lake in Barron County and flows generally southwestwardly through Polk and St. Croix counties.
 In northern Polk County, it gathers the Fox Creek near White Ash Lake and traverses several lakes throughout its course.
 The river flows through the city of Amery and the villages of Star Prairie and Somerset.
 It joins the St. Croix River 7 mi northeast of Stillwater, Minnesota.

 History

 The Apple River was once an important route of trade for the logging industry; timber was floated downstream from logging camps in the north to a sawmill in Amery, Wisconsin where it was cut, loaded onto trains and transported throughout the region.
 Today, the river generates tourism revenue through recreation and resorts, attracting 500,000 visitors a year.
 Its relatively gentle rapids make it very popular for canoeing, tubing, camping, concerts, and is a popular fishing spot through all seasons.

-Stabbing

-On July 30, 2022, 52-year-old Romanian-American mechanical engineer Nicolae Miu, stabbed a group of teenagers with a pocketknife near Sunrise Bridge in the town of Somerset after they taunted him and hit him repeatedly.
-He fatally injured 17-year-old Isaac Schuman by stabbing him in the chest and injured four others.
-On July 31, 2024, Miu was found guilty of first-degree reckless homicide and of four counts of attempted first-degree intentional homicide.
-He was sentenced to 20 years in prison and 6 years of probation.
+In 2022, five people were stabbed in the Town of Somerset along the river, with one person being fatally injured.